Global Activity Scores: Conclusions

 \section{Conclusions}

-Through the numerical results we have observed that global activity scores align with the upper Sobol' indices much better than DGSM or activity scores in the presence of noise (example 1), discontinuity (example 2), large variance (example 3), and strong nonlinearity (example 4).
-In the absence of such factors, we have empirically observed that the global activity scores are similar to DGSM and activity scores (we report some of these results, namely the one for no-noise, in the paper).
-These observations, not surprisingly, are consistent with the conclusions of Yue and \"{O}kten \cite{yue2023global} where the global active subspace method was introduced and used as a tool to construct surrogate models.
-It was observed that the presence of noise and discontinuity were detrimental to the accuracy of the active subspace method, whereas the global active subspace method was much more robust.
+Through the numerical results, we observed that the global activity scores align with the upper Sobol' indices much more closely than DGSM or activity scores in the presence of noise (Example 1), large variance (Example 2), and strong nonlinearity (Example 3).
+In the absence of such factors, we found empirically that the global activity scores behave similarly to DGSM and activity scores (we report some of these results - specifically the no-noise case in Example 1 - in the paper).
+These findings highlight the robustness of global activity scores in challenging settings where other sensitivity measures may be misleading.
+However, we emphasize that global activity scores are not immune to noise, as demonstrated by the high noise setting of Example 1.
+Beyond the examples presented here, we expect the method to be broadly applicable in problems involving noisy simulations or strong nonlinearities, making it a valuable addition to the global sensitivity analysis toolbox.

-We also observed that the global activity scores can give the correct ranking of the input variables with very small sample sizes (example 1 and 2).
-This is a significant potential advantage of the method over Sobol' indices in computationally expensive problems.
+Much of the theory of the global activity scores presented in the paper requires independence of the inputs.
+For problems with dependent inputs, the method can be generalized in two ways.
+One is to use the approach of Lamboni and Kucherenko \cite{LAMBONI2021107519}, which uses a dependency model that maps the dependent inputs to a vector of independent variables, and compute the global activity scores for the independent variables.
+The other is to use the approach of Duan and \"{O}kten \cite{duan2023derivative}, which uses global activity scores to define a Shapley value that can then be used for models with dependent inputs.